AliNisarAhmed/my-notes/Azure Dev Fundamentals/AzureFundamentals.md

 Each Availability Zone is made up of one or more datacenters equipped with independent power, cooling, and networking.
 It is set up to be an isolation boundary.
 If one zone goes down, the other continues working.
 Availability Zones are connected through high-speed, private fiber-optic networks.

+There are at least three availability zones within each enabled region, and because each availability zone exists within its own datacenter in that region, each has a water supply, cooling system, network, and power supply that is isolated from other zones.
+By deploying an Azure service in two or more availability zones, you can achieve high-availability in a situation where there is a problem in one zone.

 You can use Availability Zones to run mission-critical applications and build high-availability into your application architecture by co-locating your compute, storage, networking, and data resources within a zone and replicating in other zones.
 Keep in mind that there could be a cost to duplicating your services and transferring data between zones.

 Availability Zones are primarily for VMs, managed disks, load balancers, and SQL databases.
 Azure services that support Availability Zones fall into two categories:

+- Zonal services
-- Zonal services – you pin the resource to a specific zone (for example - virtual machines, managed disks, IP addresses)
+  - you pin the resource to a specific zone (for example - virtual machines, managed disks, IP addresses)
+  - Zonal services are services such as virtual machines, managed disks used in a virtual machine, and public IP addresses used in virtual machines.
+  - In order to achieve high-availability, you must explicitly deploy zonal services into two or more zones.
+- Zone-redundant services
-- Zone-redundant services – platform replicates automatically across zones (for example, zone-redundant storage, SQL Database).
+  - platform replicates automatically across zones (for example, zone-redundant storage, SQL Database).
+  - Zone-redundant services are services such as zone-redundant storage and SQL Databases.
+To use availability zones with these services, you specify the option to make them zone-redundant when you create them.
+(For storage, the feature is called ZRS or zone-redundant storage.
+For SQL Database, there is an option to make the database zone-redundant.)
+  - Azure takes care of the rest for you by replicating data to automatically multiple availability zones.

+**Exam Tip**: Availability zones provide high-availability and fault tolerance, but they may not help you with disaster recovery.
+If there is a localized disaster, such as a fire in a datacenter housing one zone, you will benefit from availability zones.
+Because availability zones are located in the same Azure region, if there is a large-scale natural disaster such as a tornado, you may not be protected.
+In other words, availability zones are just one facet to an overall disaster recovery and fault tolerant design.

+By deploying your service to two or more availability zones, you ensure the maximum availability for that resource.
+In fact, Microsoft guarantees a service level agreement (SLA) of 99.99% uptime for Azure Virtual Machines only if two or more VMs are deployed into two or more zones.

+**Exam Tip**: Don’t confuse availability zones with availability sets.

+- Availability sets allow you to create two or more virtual machines in different physical server racks in an Azure datacenter.
+Microsoft guarantees a 99.95% SLA with an availability set.
+- An availability zone allows you to deploy two or more Azure services into two distinct datacenters within a region.
+Microsoft guarantees a 99.99% SLA with availability zones.

 ### Region Pairs